WajeehaIjaz/Screen_Recorder/README.md

 Screen Recorder works as

-Setup: Figure out screen size and create a video file,
+Setup: Figure out screen size and create a video file

-Loop: Keep taking screenshots and adding them to the video,
+Loop: Keep taking screenshots and adding them to the video

 Timer: After 10 seconds,it stops

 Finish: Save everything

 Think of it like a flip book: